Help avoid the inconvenience associated with returned checks with Bank of America's Overdraft Protection service.

-You can link your business checking account to another business checking account for Overdraft Protection.
-Then, we can move available funds from your other business checking account to cover overdrafts.
-The Overdraft Protection transfer fee is $10 on the day an Overdraft Protection transfer occurs, no matter how many overdrafts are covered that day.
-If you choose to use another checking account for Overdraft Protection, please make sure the other account has enough funds for potential overdraft situations.
+You can link your business checking account to a Bank of America business savings account or secondary Bank of America business checking account for Overdraft Protection.
+Then, we can transfer available funds from your linked account to cover overdrafts.
+The Overdraft Protection transfer fee is $12 per transfer.
+If you chose to link another checking or savings account for Overdraft Protection, please make sure the other account has enough available funds for potential overdraft situations.

-Overdraft Protection linked to a business credit card:Footnote 2
+Overdraft Protection from a linked business credit card:Footnote 2

 The transfer to cover an overdraft linked to your business card is considered a cash advance.
-There's a cash advance fee of 3% for transfers of $10 or more when we transfer funds to you.
-There is no fee when the overdraft amount is less than $12 for the day.
+There’s a cash advance fee of either $10 or 3% of the transaction, whichever is greater, for transfers of $12 or more when we transfer funds to you.